Hixie/isd/servers/src/systems-server/README.md

 type, or "Not currently visible or otherwise detectable." when the player cannot see the object (but can infer its presence).

+#### Deduplication for strings and asset classes

 Strings (`<string>`) in this format are deduplicated as follows.
 The first time a particular string is encountered, it is serialized as a 32 bit integer identifier, then the string's length, then that many bytes giving the string data.
 The second time, only the identifier is specified.
 String identifiers are scoped to the connection.

+Asset classes (<`assetclass`>) are handled similarly.
+When the asset class ID is zero (this is only possible as part of a `<properties>` list; other uses of `<assetclass>` never allow a zero ID), all the fields are included.
+When the asset class ID is not zero, the fields are included the first time the asset class ID is mentioned on a connection; the second and subsequent occurrences only give the asset class ID.
+(Asset class details never change during a connection.)

-> TODO: deduplicate asset classes and materials in a similar way.
+> TODO: deduplicate materials in a similar way.

 ### Icons